-Everyone involved with CLT understands that safety is a top organizational objective, because of regular discussions of safety and adherence to safety procedures.

-Public-access preserves are routinely monitored to identify and address potential or emerging safety risks.

-Staff and volunteers with responsibilities for leading groups on our properties have upto-date first aid training.

-No major incidents occur involving serious injury or fatality, or claims against CLT.
+- Everyone involved with CLT understands that safety is a top organizational objective, because of regular discussions of safety and adherence to safety procedures. - Public-access preserves are routinely monitored to identify and address potential or emerging safety risks. - Staff and volunteers with responsibilities for leading groups on our properties have up-to-date first aid training. - No major incidents occur involving serious injury or fatality.

+Strategy 4.
 Maintain a high-quality work environment for employees, and retain an excellent staff that is proficient in using modern conservation management tools to meet our organizational objectives.